-A total of 135 articles were found that were submitted to eligibility analysis, and 18 final articles were selected from the total of 30 to compose the results of this systematic review.
+A total of 127 articles were found and submitted to eligibility analysis, with 30 final studies selected to compose the results of this systematic review.
 The studies listed were of medium to high quality (Figure 1), considering the level of scientific evidence of studies such as meta-analysis, consensus, randomized clinical, prospective, and observational.
 Biases did not compromise the scientific basis of the studies.
-According to the GRADE instrument, most studies presented homogeneity in their results, with $X^2=79.7\%>50\%$.
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 22 studies with a high risk of bias and 24 studies that did not meet GRADE and AMSTAR-2.
+According to the GRADE instrument, most studies presented homogeneity in their results, with $X^2=62.5\%>50\%$.
+Considering the Cochrane tool for risk of bias, the overall assessment resulted in 25 studies with a high risk of bias and 27 studies that did not meet GRADE and AMSTAR-2.